dsmcdermott/rly/README.md

 `rly_common` contains code that is used in both `parse` and `lex` and is used internally by those crates.

-For both `lex` and `parse`, the top-level documentation and the code for their `lib.rs` files are split into seperate files (`lexer_doc.md` and `parser_doc.md` and `lib_content.rs` respectively) to make editing the documentation more convenient.
-These crates use `rly_common` as a build dependency to combine the documentation in the markdown file with the code in the content file to generate the `lib.rs` file.

 # Building the Package

 Once the repository has been cloned, all you need to do to build it is run `cargo build`